 Who should apply?
 Those who like the appeal of a metal card and want access to an exclusive travel experience.

 Who should skip?
-Rewards-hunters who want a high annual fee card to cash in on a plethora of bonuses and lucrative earnings.
+Rewards-hunters who don’t want a high annual fee cutting into their earnings.

 Read our Mastercard Black Card review or jump back to this card’s offer details.